banhpete/Notes-on-Back-End-Topics/README.md

 **Consider that REST is not HTTP**, however people often make that connection due to how.. well connected they are.
 REST is basically an architectural style to help make the web more streamline, and standard (therefore simple, lightweight and fast).
 What we should take way from this when are making a RESTful API is:
  - We should use the HTTP Verbs, GET, POST, PUT, and DELETE in a reasonable way (This is actually not related to REST really, but most people would expect them to be used in a specific way)
  - The resource should be indicated in the URL.
 The path shall help  you identify what resource you are trying to retrieve.

+ ## npm
+ Obivously not really just a back-end topic, but will keep in here anyways.
+Just wanted to include random notes on npm:
+ - npm start will run the start script in the json package. npm start, like npm test, npm stop, npm restart, does not require us to have "run" before it.
+ - To add custom scripts to our package.json file, we just add to the script object.
+For custom scripts, we have to write "run".
+ - We can add "--depth 0" to "npm list" to show only the first level of our npm modules directory.